Team-BHP > Team-BHP Reviews > Official New Car Reviews

 Lack of options will be a simple answer for this.
 I still stick to my view than Thar by far is a well put together product than Gurkha.
 I feel to drive around in a city, Thar is a fantastic car and feels more civilised too.
 Interiors are far better designed and quality is good as compared to Gurkha.
 As I said before, you don't buy a Gurkha as your daily commute, its built for overlanding and expedition trips.
 My brother needs a vehicle exactly for that and thats how we chose this.

-highwaypatrol is online now (1) Thanks
+highwaypatrol is offline (1) Thanks

 Old 16th November 2021, 23:14 #397